 “The Heartland Institute stands four-square behind Willie Soon.
 He’s a brilliant and courageous scientist devoted entirely to pursuing scientific knowledge.
 His critics are all ethically challenged and mental midgets by comparison.
-We plan to continue to work with Willie on future editions of Climate Change Reconsidered and feature him at future International Conferences on Climate Change, including the next one, the tenth, scheduled to take place in June in Washington, DC.”
+We plan to continue to work with Willie on future editions of Climate Change Reconsidered and feature him at future International Conferences on Climate Change.“

-— Joseph L. Bast, president, The Heartland Institute
+– Joseph L. Bast, CEO, The Heartland Institute

 “The truth is that the Smithsonian received a number of grants and then paid Dr. Soon and others salaries and travel expenses.
 Dr. Soon’s immediate source of funding was the Smithsonian.
 Nothing more needs saying about this entire issue.”